opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/json.rst

 JSON Dict
 ---------

-The JSON Dict connector extracts a valid JSON document (array or object) into one dataset of several records.
+You can use a JSON dictionary as a data source.
+The platform extracts a valid JSON document (array or object) into one dataset of several records.

-The connector expects a JSON object where each key contains a record.
+The platform expects a JSON object where each key contains a record.
-The connector then creates records with:
+The platform then creates records with:

 * one column to hold the key
 * one column for each attribute of the corresponding object (or a single column named "value" if the value is a string instead of an object).